ClouDesire/docusaurus/docs/billing.md

 ## Payments

-* to date, the supported payment gateways for credit cards are **Stripe** and
-  ***PayPal**.
+The Cloudesire platform has first-class support for **Stripe** payment gateway.

+* Credit Cards are handled by Stripe (card details are sent only to Stripe servers and *never* to our backend)
-* SEPA payments are supported via **Stripe**.
+* SEPA debit are supported via Stripe.
-* after the sale of an application, when the customer pays the related invoice, Cloudesire automatically starts the application deployment process on the selected cloud provider
-* if a problem occurs during the interaction with the payment gateway, Cloudesire allows the platform administrator to manually set an invoice as "paid" (in order to start the deployment process).
-This feature can be also useful to manage **bank transfer** payments (in this case, when the administrator sets an invoice as "paid" he can provide the _deposit slip_ data using a specific input field)
+* **Paypal** is a fallback payment method when not using Stripe
+* Bank transfer or any other manual payment method can be handled directly by Platform Administrators

 ## Self-Billing

-In some particular business scenarios it should be useful to to let some vendors to issue invoices from themselves, without using the Cloudesire billing engine.
+In some particular business scenarios it should be useful to to let some vendors to issue invoices from themselves, without using the Cloudesire invoicing engine.

-The platform allows the admins to mark a specific product / plan as "self-billed".
+The platform allows the admins to mark a specific product plan as *self-billed*.

-In this case, when the user purchases a product, the platform "begins" the provisioning and doesn't ask the customer to pay anything.
+In this case, when the user purchases a product, only a pro-forma invoice is generated to help the vendor to emit their own, and the vendor is responsible to set the payment status for every invoice emitted as self-billed.

-The real provisioning starts only when the vendor clicks on a specific button on the control panel for "declaring" (and taking the responsibility) that the "invoice is paid" and the application can really be provisioned to the end-user.

 The platform logs that the vendor should pay the fee back to the platform owner.

+### Self-Billing for resellers
-The same functionality is also available for the resellers.

-A reseller can can mark a _sell-out price_ as "self-billed" for exposing the related product into his _reseller-marketplace_ without enabling the payment functionalities on it.
+This functionality is also available for the resellers: a reseller can can mark a _sell-out price_ as *self-billed* for exposing the related product into his _reseller-marketplace_ overriding the invoice generation on it.